siddhartha2303/blog/_posts/2026-06-06-LLM-inferencing.md

 <div class="mag-text-columns" markdown="1">

-What started as a simple question - "What happens before a frontier model answers?" - eventually led us through the most important concepts in modern LLM inference.
+What started as a simple question - "What happens before a Large Language Model answers?" - eventually led us through the most important concepts in modern LLM inference.

 We discovered that attention helps tokens find relevant information, while FFN layers transform that information into richer representations.